 Our annual courses run thirty-two weeks, not including holiday breaks.
 They are our most popular courses and are generally our first recommendation.
 Why?
-Simply, writing is a skill that develops over time, with practice, and annual courses provide the most practice.
+Simply, writing is a skill one develops through practice, and annual courses provide the most practice.

 Our annual courses are comprehensive courses that cover a wide range of writing types, including creative, academic, and practical writing.
 We think students benefit the most from our annual courses.

 Annual courses, however, just don't work for everyone.
 That's why we created abridged versions of those courses that fit into a sixteen-week semester.
 They run at the same pace as annual courses, which means they simply contain about half of the lesson content and writing opportunities.
 Semester courses also include a variety of assignments, but do not include research papers or a focus on essay writing.

 All semester courses are offered twice per year--in both the fall and spring semesters.

 If you are looking for an a la carte approach, you should consider our workshops.
 Like the semester courses, our workshops were derived from the content in our annual courses, but they each focus on one particular type of writing.
 Some examples are short story writing, essay writing, and research paper writing.
 If your budget or time is limited, or you are only interested in a particular type of writing skill, workshops might be the best option for you.

 Workshops are offered five times per year: four workshop sessions during the school year and a summer session.

 Considerations for Annual Courses